 In rem restitution of real estate

 An Arbitration Panel was also established with the General Settlement Fund to examine applications for in rem restitution of publicly-owned property.
-In this context, publicly-owned property constitutes property owned by the Republic of Austria and by the provinces and municipalities that have opted into the proceedings before the Arbitration Panel.
-The three-person independent Arbitration Panel decides on applications for in rem restitution.
+In this context, publicly-owned property constituted property owned by the Republic of Austria and by the provinces and municipalities that have opted into the proceedings before the Arbitration Panel.
+The three-person independent Arbitration Panel decided on applications for in rem restitution.